geraldinepascal/FROGS/README.md

 ## Tools dependancies

-FROGS is written in Python 2.7, uses home-made scripts written in PERL5 and R3.6 and uses external Python library, numpy and Scipy.
+FROGS is written in Python 3.7, uses home-made scripts written in PERL5 and R 3.6 and uses external Python library, numpy and Scipy.

 FROGS relies on different specific tools for each of the analysis step.